SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

 -  ``<PortBypass>``
    Bypasses all packets from a designated port to the same port of the origin server.
-   ``Dest`` property will configure the origin server port.
+   The ``Dest`` property will configure the origin server port.

-For example,if you are bypassing 443 port, the result is similar to establishing a direct SSL connection between the client and origin server.
+For example,if you are bypassing a 443 port, the result is similar to establishing a direct SSL connection between the client and the origin server.
-The port that is being bypassed can never have redundant setting.
+The port that is being bypassed can never have a redundant setting.

 .. note::

-   Structurally port bypass is handled in a TCP Layer that is lower than HTTP.
+   Structurally, a port bypass is handled in a TCP Layer that is lower than the HTTP.
-   The reason of configuring a port bypass under a specific virtual host is that a subject to collect statistics is required.
+   The reason for configuring a port bypass under a specific virtual host is that a subject to collect statistics is required.